AlgebraicJulia/Decapodes.jl/docs/src/grigoriev/grigoriev.md

 ice_thickness_tif = load(file_name)
 ```

 This data may visually appear to be a binary mask but that is only because values with no ice are set to `-Inf`.
-We will account for this we interpolate our data.
+We will account for this when interpolate our data.

 We use the `Interpolations.jl` library to interpolate this dataset: